 - 1. If an employee whose employment has been uninterrupted at the same enterprise for 3, 6 or 8 years is made redundant without it being his/her own fault, the employer shall, on the resignation of the employee, pay respectively 1, 2 or 3 times a special severance allowance calculated as described in (2). - 2.
 The special severance allowance constitutes an amount equal to the difference between the daily benefit per month and the wage less 15%.
-The severance allowance shall amount to a minimum of DKK 2,500 per month and maximum DKK 15,000 per month.
+In determining the amount of unemployment benefit, the special employment supplement to which the employee may be entitled pursuant to section 48(8) of the Unemployment Insurance Act is not included. - The severance allowance shall amount to a minimum of DKK 2,500 per month and maximum DKK 15,000 per month.
 The wage is calculated per month based on the employee's personal wage, which is added the optional account contribution based on the personal wage.
 The pension contribution is not included in the calculation basis or added to the calculated payment. - 3.
-The provision in subclause 1 does not apply in case the employee, on resignation, has obtained other employment, receives pension or for other reasons does not receive unemployment benefits. - Furthermore, the severance allowance is not paid if the employee has white collar status or has already the right to severance allowance, extended term of notice or similar conditions that are better than the regular rules of notice of the Collective Agreement. - 4.
-Employees who receive allowance pursuant to subclause 1 and, in connection with reemployment, obtain their previous seniority, only obtain right to severance allowance again pursuant to this provision once the conditions in subclause 1 are met in relation to the new employment.
+The provision in subclause 1 does not apply in case the employee, on resignation, has obtained other employment, receives pension or for other reasons does not receive unemployment benefits. - Furthermore, the severance allowance is not paid if the employee has white collar status or has already the right to severance allowance, extended term of notice or similar conditions that are better than the regular rules of notice of the Collective Agreement.

+4. Employees who receive allowance pursuant to subclause 1 and, in connection with reemployment, obtain their previous seniority, only obtain right to severance allowance again pursuant to this provision once the conditions in subclause 1 are met in relation to the new employment.